XRPLF/xrpl.js/CONTRIBUTING.md

 If you're using the XRP Ledger in production, you should run a [rippled server](https://github.com/ripple/rippled) and subscribe to the ripple-server mailing list as well.

 + [Subscribe to ripple-server](https://groups.google.com/g/ripple-server)

-# How to upgrade npm packages

-We use a package called [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
-We use a file called `.ncurc.json` in order to filter which packages are skipped during update.

-`npm run update:check`

-Make sure all look good.

-`npm run update:confirm`
-`npm install`